Farmville, Virginia: Coal to ship over rails

 It was rumored that the coal near Farmville would draw the Orange & Keysville Railway which was chartered, graded and the right of way was purchased, between Farmville and Hampden Sydney.
 However, the rails were never laid down.
 The coal field was idle until 1891 when the Farmville Coal and Iron Company began leasing land, selling stock and reopened the Piedmont mines.
 The company built a one and a half mile spur rail line from the Farmville and Powhatan Railroad to the mine.
 This railroad provided transport from the mine to the docks at Bermuda Hundred in the Tidewater region.
 On Jan.
 24, 1891, an editor of “The Financial Mining Record” suggested that the Farmville Coal & Iron Company, did not have enough coal production to justify a fraction of its stock price.
 The Norfolk and Western Railway, since 1883, had been bringing in coal from a new coal mine.
-The Pocahontas Coalfield which could provide coal more cheaply and ship the coal on a larger standard gauge, class one railroad.
+The Pocahontas Coalfield could provide coal more cheaply and ship the coal on a larger standard gauge, class one railroad.
 This decreased to the economic viability of mining coal in the Richmond and Farmville Basins.
 The Farmville Coal and Iron Company went bankrupt a few years later, possibly before any coal was mined.

 The Farmville Coal & Iron Company did bring positive change.
 They requested that the town build an electric power plant and a waterworks.
-Designation of the power plant was established in 1890 and the water works were designated in 1893.
+Designation of the power plant was established in 1890, and the water works were designated in 1893.

 Farmville Lithia Springs

 Farmville Lithia Springs bottled and sold mineral water from Farmville from 1884 to 1901.
-The lithia springs were considered as a possible destination for tourists but the investors decided to bottle the water and ship it.
+The springs were considered as a possible destination for tourists, but the investors decided to bottle the water and ship it.
 The water was tested and found to be superior to waters from Carlsbad, Germany.
-Lithia Springs Water from Farmville was shipped domestically and internationally for water cure.
+Lithia Springs water from Farmville was shipped domestically and internationally for water cure.
 The springs were just north of the Appomattox River from Farmville.

-Lithia Springs water contained the following minerals naturally occurring in the water.
+The following minerals naturally occurred in the water at Lithia Springs.